MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticlesIntroduction.md

 https://aka.ms/MCParticlesPack

 Examples of various particles can be found in the link above.
 These are examples of various stand-alone particle effects.
 The particle effects provided as part of the Minecraft installation are tuned to be used with the Minecraft game, and thus do not serve as good examples.
 Please refer to the examples in the pack to see various ways to utilize the particle system.

 To invoke an example particle with the examples particles pack enabled, bring up the console, type "/particle name x y z" where "name" is the name of the particle effect, and x/y/z are the coordinates the particle appears at.

 For example, "/particle minecraft:example_smoke_puff 0 5 0" will spawn a smoke puff at the origin of the world, 5 blocks up from the bottom of the world.
 "/particle minecraft:example_smoke_puff ~ ~1 ~5" will create that smoke puff about 5 blocks away from the player.

-**<big>Example Effects</big>**
+### Example Effects

 | Name| Description |
 |:-----------:|:-----------:|